What is the reason why Simulation does not calculate the Von Mises stress of beams?

 Shear stress is NOT shear force/ moment of inertia.
 It is VQ/Ib.
 I'll leave it to you to look up what that means.
 Some references may use t instead of b.

 In addition, even though Simulate does indeed have beam elements.
 Designing beams usually in done in programs such as STAAD.Pro, RISA 3D, or SAP 2000.
 In other words, something specifically meant to find the forces and moments in beams then apply the AISC code to determine if theyare OK.
-Not to be unkind, but it sounds like you're out of your depth on this.

-Regardless of that, the shear formula has everything constant for the beam except the first moment Q; The highest value - worst case - of Q is on the neutral axis; therefore the "worst shear stress" could be calculated.
+the shear formula has everything constant for the beam except the first moment Q; The highest value - worst case - of Q is on the neutral axis; therefore the "worst shear stress" could be calculated.

 By the way, saying that: